SS Viking

 SS Viking was a wooden-hulled sealing ship made famous by its role in the 1931 film The Viking.
 During her use in the seal hunt in Newfoundland, the ship was twice commissioned by the film crew.
-During production, an explosion destroyed the ship, resulting in the loss of the director, Varick Frissell, and the cinematographer, Alexander Gustavus Penrod, in addition to the lives of 26 of the ship's crew and film crew.
+During production, an explosion destroyed the ship, resulting in the loss of the director, Varick Frissell, and the cinematographer, Alexander Gustavus Penrod, in addition to the lives of 24 or 27 of the ship's crew and film crew.

 History

 Fridtjof Nansen (left) and Captain Axel Krefting, sitting on just shot polar bear with the Viking in the background (One of the pictures from a journey with sealers to Vestisen during the period March to July 1882).

 In 1881, Viking was built by the Nylands Shipyard at Christiania, Norway, the same location where another famous Newfoundland vessel, Southern Cross, was constructed.
-Viking was a vessel of 310 gross tons and equipped with a 90 hp auxiliary engine.
-She was launched in 1882 from the Nylands Shipyard.
+Viking was a vessel of 620 gross tons and equipped with a 90 hp auxiliary engine.
+She was launched in 1882 from the Arendal Shipyard in Norway.

 Viking sailed for a number of years hunting the saddleback seal off the coast of Greenland.
 In 1882, Norwegian explorer, scientist and diplomat Fridtjof Nansen used her for his first Arctic expedition.

 In 1904, Viking was purchased by Bowring Brothers of St. John's, Newfoundland for the sealing industry.
-She was placed under the command of Captain William Bartlett, who remained her master until 1923.
-Subsequently, she was skippered by G. Whitley (1927), I. Barbour (1928, 1929) and R. Badcock (1930).
+She was placed under the command of Captain William Bartlett, who remained her master until 1926.
+Subsequently, she was later commanded by G. Whitley (1927), I. Barbour (1928, 1929) and R. Badcock (1930).

 Viking was the smallest of the Bowring Brothers fleet, but was capable of carrying 276 men.